The lifespan of an air conditioner depends on various factors.

 Lack of Annual Servicing

-If you were not careful, and often forgot to have an HVAC technician service your air conditioner, most probably there are a number of problems which may have resulted by now.
+If you were not careful, and often forgot to have an HVAC technician repair your air conditioner, most probably there are a number of problems which may have resulted by now.

 Annual servicing is practically a must with air conditioners, and if you were not willing to see to this, then there is a good chance that your air conditioner is inefficient or performing poorly.